kaly-d/InternalARMTemplates/README.md

 # Quick Guide for Deployment Options

+In this repository, there are ARM and Bicep deployment options for some/all template scenarios.

 ## ARM

 **Option 1**: Directly deploy the template by clicking the Deploy to Azure button